DevAyush710/Zepto-SQL-Project/README.md

 ZEPTO-SQL-PROJECT
-Certainly!
-Here's a paraphrased version of your project overview and dataset description for your README file:

 📌 Project Overview
 This project replicates the typical workflow of a data analyst in the e-commerce or retail sector by using SQL to manage and analyze real-world product data.
 The focus is on building a robust inventory database, performing detailed exploratory analysis, cleaning inconsistent data, and extracting meaningful business insights.